Strategic-Software-Solutions/CovidRegistry/README.md

 # Bio-Linked API

-It is important to note that you will obtain your token from a separate URL than the main Bio-Linked API.
+It is important to note that you will obtain your token from a different URL than the main Bio-Linked API.
 This is explained in more detail below.

-The Bio-Linked api endpoint:
+The Bio-Linked API endpoint:
 `https://biolinked.azure-api.net/api`

 ## Application Flow

-The structure of the API necessitates and application flow of:
+The structure of the API necessitates and application flow:

 - 1. Retrieving an authentication token for the session.
 - 2. Registering the user with Bio-Linked.